macewanCS/w18brown/README.md

 ##### 3) Give permission to use all databases

   mysql> grant all privileges on *.* to 'browncar'@'localhost' with grant option;

+  Note: markdown has removed the asterisk above on github.
+If viewing from github, please use: mysql> grant all privileges on \*.\* to 'browncar'@'localhost' with grant option;

 ##### 4) Optional.
 Your new user should be listed.